Countries using DAB/DMB: Malaysia

-A second national mux (6A – Digi B2) was launched in 2011.
-The use of the digital radio platform has increased by 4.12% to 13% over the same period last year (January–March 2012) and the use of FM has dropped by 7%.
-Malta boasts a vibrant and growing DAB+ community of services.

 Mexico

 Mexico had tested various radio problems in the 1990s, including Eureka 147.
 The trials were not well received by northern Mexican radio stations, whose owners feared losing access to American audiences, as that country had already decided against DAB.
 While there was support for digital radio via the DAB family of standards among some Mexican broadcasters, the primary use of the L-Band in Mexico is for maritime transmissions and space communications.

 In 2008, the Federal Telecommunications Commission authorized IBOC (American in-band on-channel) for all stations within 320 km of the US border.
 In 2011, Cofetel allowed other stations in the country to use IBOC.

-Monaco

-A T-DMB test was carried out in VHF Band III on Channel 6A between July 2009 and September 2009.
-Monaco and the area around it has a transmitter, but due to some on-going technical issues, at present digital radio in Monaco is on hold.

-Prior to this, the principality of Monaco broadcast DAB digital radio services to 100% of its population of 32,000 people since 2005.
-Stations on air have included MFM, Radio Classique, Radio Monaco, Riviera Radio and RMC.
-All were simulcasts of existing FM services.

-The Netherlands

-Currently there is DAB+ with reception in most of the country.
-Both public and commercial stations are available with a wider choice of stations than regular FM radio.
-Many stations also offer a second music-only station.
-By 2015, the network will be further extended with an additional 24 transmitter sites, enabling good indoor reception across virtually all of the Netherlands.

 New Zealand

 Digital radio services have not been introduced into New Zealand, other than on a trial basis.
 These trials have been licensed by the Ministry of Business, Innovation and Employment, but as yet there has been no requirement to develop wider policies concerning digital radio services.

-New Zealand's government owned broadcast and telecoms company, Kordia, had been operating a DAB test service in Auckland and Wellington since October 2006 with two transmitters operating in Band III.
+New Zealand's government-owned broadcast and telecoms company, Kordia, had been operating a DAB test service in Auckland and Wellington since October 2006 with two transmitters operating in Band III.
 The multiplex delivered a mix of DAB and DAB+ services, including twelve audio channels at the conclusion of the trial, slideshow and EPG.
 No DAB+ rollout is planned.

 New Zealand's Ministry of Business, Innovation and Employment allocated 22 MHz in Band III for DAB+ (December 2017).

 Kordia would launch commercial DAB+ multiplexes if the New Zealand radio industry was interested (February 2018).

 The DAB trial ended on 30 June 2018 with the expiry of licences 261444/5.